ragnarlotus/vue-flux-docs/src/v6/components/vue-flux.md

 ## Events

-### created

-Fired when the slider component is created.
+* `created`: fired when the slider component is created.

-### mounted

-Fired when the slider component is mounted.
+* `mounted`: fired when the slider component is mounted.

-### destroyed

-Fired when the slider component is destroyed.
+* `destroyed`: fired when the slider component is destroyed.

-### options-updated

-Fired when the options have been updated.
+* `options-updated`: fired when the options have been updated.

-### ready

-Fired when the slider is ready and will start to display images.
+* `ready`: fired when the slider is ready and will start to display images.

-### play

-Fired when auto playing images.
+* `play`: fired when auto playing images.

-### stop

-Fired when stopped to auto play images.
+* `stop`: fired when stopped to auto play images.

-### show

-Fired when requested to show an image.
+* `show`: fired when requested to show an image.

-### fullscreen-enter

-Fired when entered in full screen mode.
+* `fullscreen-enter`: fired when entered in full screen mode.

-### fullscreen-exit

-Fired when exit from full screen.
+* `fullscreen-exit`: fired when exit from full screen.

-### images-preload-start

-Fired when started to preload images.
+* `images-preload-start`: fired when started to preload images.

-### images-preload-end

-Fired when finished to preoload images.
+* `images-preload-end`: fired when finished to preoload images.

-### images-lazyload-start

-Fired when start to lazy loading images.
+* `images-lazyload-start`: fired when start to lazy loading images.

-### images-lazyload-end

-Fired when finished to lay loading images.
+* `images-lazyload-end`: fired when finished to lay loading images.

-### transitions-updated

-Fired when transitions updated.
+* `transitions-updated`: fired when transitions updated.

-### transition-start

-Fired when transition begin.
+* `transition-start`: fired when transition begin.

-### transition-cancel

-Fired when transion is running and is being cancelled.
+* `transition-cancel`: fired when transion is running and is being cancelled.

-### transition-end

-Fired when transition finish.
+* `transition-end`: fired when transition finish.

 ## References